 Is Juvenile Idiopathic Arthritis a lifelong condition?

-Juvenile Idiopathic Arthritis is a chronic condition that can persist throughout a person’s life.
+Juvenile Idiopathic Arthritis is a chronic condition that can persist throughout your lifetime.
 However, the disease activity and symptoms can vary over time.
 With early diagnosis, appropriate treatment, and ongoing management, many children with JIA can lead active and fulfilling lives.
 Regular medical care, adherence to treatment plans, and a multidisciplinary approach involving healthcare professionals such as rheumatologists, podiatrists and physical therapists can help manage symptoms and minimise the impact of the disease.

 What are the treatment options for Juvenile Idiopathic Arthritis?